What's the difference?

-So we use 360 Feedback as a way a way of reviewing these areas.
+So we use 360 Feedback as a way of reviewing these areas.
 Because different people will have different views on how well you lead (for example), it helps to get that feedback from a number of people in different positions.

 The end-goal is to help the person being assessed to understand their strengths and areas for improvement, to then create a personal development plan, and ultimately to take action on the areas that need it the most.

 Avoid using 360 Feedback scores in your appraisals...

 We do not normally recommend using the specific scores received in a 360 feedback exercise as part of your formal performance appraisals.